Egypt Exploration in First Grade

 The Publicity Club

-3 days ago, McVey Elementary
+about 2 months ago, McVey Elementary

 McVey students picking pumpkins in front of the school.